As a study shows that peppermint tea boosts memory, we reveal the other teas with real health benefits.

 For memory and digestion Peppermint tea has been linked to many health improvements.
 Most recently it was found to improve memory.
 A study by Dr Mark Moss at Northumbria University found that peppermint tea enhanced and aroused mood and cognition, helping to improve long-term and working memory.
 “We found that those people who had drunk the peppermint tea had better long-term memory,” says Dr Moss, and could “remember more words and pictures that they had seen”.
 Naturopaths often recommend peppermint tea for improved digestion; it can relieve any indigestion or heartburn problems you may have (look at this site for alternate remedies). it can also help to reduce stress.

 To help with arthritis If you choose only one tea, go for turmeric.
 Studies have confirmed that the spice contains a unique range of compounds and valuable essential oils that boost health.
 Its benefits are mostly down to curcumin, the pigment in turmeric that gives it a bright yellow colour, and dozens of clinical trials have shown the spice can play a significant role in preventing everything from irritable bowel syndrome and arthritis to certain forms of cancer.
 Consumed regularly, the curcumin in turmeric tea may also help to reduce inflammation of neural tissue, which is linked to Alzheimer’s disease.
+Those looking for other natural products to help relieve the pain associated with arthritis may want to consider looking at the offerings at a cannabis dispensary near to them – there are other ailments that these can help with too, both physical and mental, lending to the versatility of the plant.

 To aid weight loss There’s plenty of proof that green tea is helpful in warding off illness and disease.
 Last year scientists at the Institute of Food Research in Norwich suggested that beneficial polyphenols in green tea act on a key signalling molecule that helps to reduce the risk of chronic diseases.
 Other evidence suggests that 600 to 900mg a day of the polyphenols in green tea (about three cups a day) is helpful in the prevention of diabetes, cardiovascular disease and in aiding weight loss.
 Although having said this, when buying green tea you need to make sure it is the proper thing so that it really does contain all this goodness.
 However, it seems that links with green tea and cancer prevention have been overplayed – a review found the evidence to be “highly contradictory”.